henriette-einstein/asksherlock/README.md

 yarn dev
 ```

-Now You can access toe site using the URL http://localhost:3000/asksherlock
+Now You can access the site using the URL http://localhost:3000/asksherlock